TheKevJames/web/site/blog/2019-08-05-dockerfile-bootable-vm.md

 I'm going to mostly gloss over our starting point here; I highly recommend reading the [original article][iximiuz:post] where all this gets explained.
-The core of it is that we have some Dockerfile with a kernal and an init system:
+The core of it is that we have some Dockerfile with a kernel and an init system:

     #!docker
     FROM debian:stretch